KYC and PMLA Policy

 To verify the identity of customers at the time of commencement of a relationship, the Company may rely on customer due diligence done by a third party, subject to the following conditions:

-• Copies of identification data and other relevant documentation relating to the customer due to diligence requirements shall be made available from the third party upon request without delay.
+- Copies of identification data and other relevant documentation relating to the customer due diligence requirements shall be made available from the third party upon request without delay.

 f) Record Keeping:

-• maintain all necessary information in respect of transactions prescribed under PML Rule 3 to permit reconstruction of individual transactions, including the following:
+- maintain all necessary information in respect of transactions prescribed under PML Rule 3 to permit reconstruction of individual transactions, including the nature, amount, currency, date, and parties to the transaction;

 g) Introduction of New Technologies: